-Find one example from the images provided with the problem set or from one of your own images when the recovery of 3D information fails.
-Explain why it fail.
+Find one example from the four images provided with the problem set (img1.jpg, $\ldots$ , img4.jpg) when the recovery of 3D information fails.
+Include the image and the reconstruction in your writeup, and explain why it fails.

 Research problem [optional] The real world